 Brother of Charles and Cyril Gale.
 All three served during WW1.
 Cyril tragically lost his life, but Charles and Christopher survived.

 Christopher Gale was born in Muston on the 5th November 1896, and entered Muston village school for the first time on the 1st January 1900.
-He was the third son of Charles C.A. and Isabella Gale.
-Charles Cecil Augustine Gale was baptised on the 8th of October 1871 in Muston, son of Christopher and Jane Gale.
+He was the second son of Charles C.A. and Isabella (Isabel) Gale.
+His father, Charles Cecil Augustine Gale, was baptised on the 8th of October 1871 in Muston, son of Christopher and Jane Gale.
 In 1893, he married Isabel Pritchett, aged 17, in the Bingham district.

 In 1911, the family were living at Downfields, Muston. a farm located at the end of Skerry Lane.
 Charles Gale senior, now aged 39, was working as a horseman on the farm, while his oldest son, Charles, now 17, was employed as a waggoner at a farm in Normanton.
 Christopher was aged 14 and employed to do general farm work, while Cyril was still at school.

 A search of the online newspaper archive gave only one mention of Christopher Gale during the war years.
 On the 29th April, 1916, the Grantham Journal reported that both he and his brother Cyril were in attendance on their elder brother Charles at his wedding in Leeming St Methodist Chapel, Mansfield.
 Charles’ bride was Mary Lee, from Pleasley, near Bolsover, Derbyshire.